pelevesque/pelevesque/README.md

 Welcome to my github,

-I am a musician, creater of the Orfeo programming language, and a Node.js and frontend web developer.
+I am a musician, creator of the Orfeo programming language, and a Node.js and frontend web developer.

 Project             | Link
 --------------------| ------------